Dragiša Milović: Mayor of Zvečan (2002–13)

-The Serb community in northern Kosovo generally boycotted the 2007 local elections, which took place against the backdrop of the province's drive for independence.
+The Serb community in northern Kosovo generally boycotted the 2007 Kosovan local elections, which took place against the backdrop of the province's drive for independence.
 Milović did not accept the elections as legitimate and was not a candidate.
 Like most Kosovo Serb politicians, he opposed Kosovo's unilateral declaration of independence in 2008 and still considers Kosovo to be a province of Serbia.

 The Serbian government organized its own local elections in Kosovo in 2008.
 Although not recognized internationally, the vote provided de facto legitimacy to the governing authorities in Zvečan and in the neighbouring municipalities of Leposavić, Zubin Potok, and northern Kosovska Mitrovica.
-The DSS actually finished second against the far-right Serbian Radical Party (Srpska radikalna stranka, SRS) in Zvečan, but Milović was able to form a new coalition administration with smaller parties and continue in office as mayor.
+The DSS actually finished second against the far-right Serbian Radical Party (SRS) in Zvečan, but Milović was able to form a new coalition government with smaller parties and continue in office as mayor.
 The authorities in Priština later organized new local elections in 2009; as in 2007, these were generally boycotted by the Serb community and had no practical effect on the local government of Zvečan.

-In June 2009, Milović took part in a protest against the introduction of new customs measures on the border between Kosovo and Central Serbia.
-He said that Serbs did not oppose paying taxes to Serbia's government but did not want their money to support Kosovo's breakaway institutions.
+In June 2009, Milović took part in a protest against the introduction of new customs measures on Kosovo's northern border.
+He said that Serbs did not oppose paying taxes to Serbia's government but did not want their money to support the Priština authorities.
 He was quoted as saying, "We want to confirm that the blockade is not aimed at the police or KFOR, only against the customs and that should be clear to everyone."

 Milović condemned an attack on an Albanian-owned bakery in Zvečan in 2010, saying, "the Albanians, citizens of our municipality, ten years since the arrival of the UN mission, have had no problems.
 We insist and urge the police to find those perpetrators."